bimalka98/Hardware-Description-Languages/README.md

 -- architecture
 -- dataflow description

-architecture dataflow of comparator is begin
+architecture dataflow_arc of comparator is

+begin
 Result <= '1' when (A=B) else '0';

-end dataflow;
+end dataflow_arc;

 ```